r3x3r/rubyslippers/README.md

 No outside ports are needed to be forwarded to remote client raspberry pi on remote network.

+Review your network security policy.
+External facing open network ports are vulerability risks.

+TLDR: Remote shell callback with Rasbian and google sheets.
+Use at own risk.
+No warrenty No takebacks

 ----
 BsidesDFW 2019
 ----